abpframework/abp/docs/en/Application-Startup.md

 Sometimes, while creating an application, we need to get the current hosting environment and take actions according to that.
 In such cases, we can use some services such as [IWebHostEnvironment](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhostenvironment?view=aspnetcore-7.0) or [IWebAssemblyHostEnvironment](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.webassembly.hosting.iwebassemblyhostenvironment) provided by .NET, in the final application.

 However, we can not use these services in a class library, which uses by the final application.
-We can only use these services in the final application.
-ABP Framework provides the `IAbpHostEnvironment` service to get the current environment name whenever you want, in a class library or a runnable application.

-`IAbpHostEnvironment` is used by the ABP Framework in several places to perform specific actions by the environment.
+ABP Framework provides the `IAbpHostEnvironment` service, which allows you to get the current environment name whenever you want. `IAbpHostEnvironment` is used by the ABP Framework in several places to perform specific actions by the environment.
 For example, ABP Framework reduces the cache duration on the **Development** environment for some services.

 `IAbpHostEnvironment` uses the following order to obtain the current environment name: